Aeroseal A Solution For Dusty Homes

 The Aeroseal Process

 Aeroseal takes a progressive approach to eliminating duct leaks.
 Other methods require contractors to first locate the leak sites, then laboriously repair them by hand.
-Aeroseal, on the other hand, eliminates duct leaks with minimum time and effort.
+Aeroseal, on the other hand, eliminates duct leaks with minimum time and also effort.

 First the vents leading from the ducts into the rooms of your home will be closed.
 Then an experienced contractor will spray pressurized Aeroseal particles into the ducts.
 These particles will naturally move toward the leak sites.
 There they grow in size, effectively plugging up the gap.
 In this manner Aeroseal can effective eliminate gaps or cracks up to 5/8″ in width.